-Sorrento was much less hectic than Rome and what I imagined every day Italian life to be like.
-It was relaxing to stroll through the small side streets and explore, people were nicer and far less pushy than in Rome, and food was infinitely better.
-It’s a fantastic place to base yourself if you want to explore the surround regions, and there are a variety of great day trips from Sorrento that you can choose from.
-Wandering what to do in Sorrento?
+Sorrento is much less hectic than Rome and what I imagined every day Italian life to be like.
+It is relaxing to stroll through the small side streets and explore, people are nicer and far less pushy than in Rome, and the food is infinitely better.
+It’s a fantastic place to base yourself if you want to explore the surrounding regions, and there are a variety of great day trips from Sorrento that you can choose from.
+Wondering what to do in Sorrento?
 Read on for the best places to visit!

 The first thing you should do in Sorrento is wander around the historic center and check out the incredible handmade Italian leather sandals and limoncello, a local specialty.